Eschatologue/CM_wiki/docs/spells/6th-level.md

 A thin green ray springs from your pointing finger to a target that you can see within range.
 The target can be a creature, an object, or a creation of magical force, such as the wall created by *wall of force*.

 A creature targeted by this spell must make a Dexterity Saving Throw.
 On a failed save, the target takes 10d6 + 40 force damage.
-The target is disintegrated if this damage leaves it with 0 hit points.
+The target is disintegrated if this damage leaves it with 0 Hit Points.

 A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
 The creature can be restored to life only by means of a *true resurrection* or a *wish* spell.